meta-llama/llama-recipes/recipes/inference/mobile_inference/android_inference/README.md

 * Compile the Llama 3 8B instruct specified in the `mlc-package-config.json` into a binary model library.
 * Build the `mlc-llm` runtime and tokenizer.
 In addition to the model itself, a lightweight runtime and tokenizer are required to actually run the LLM.

+## Building and Running MLC Chat in Android Studio

 Now let's launch Android Studio.

 * On the "Welcome to Android Studio" page, hit "Open", and navigate to `$MLC_LLM_HOME/android/MLCChat`, then hit "Open"